Vegetable oils: are they healthy?

 Animal studies are numerous and mixed.
 But in humans, the science is scant.

 A Cochrane review of clinical trials concluded that consuming more polyunsaturated fats likely has little or no effect on body weight.
-Overall, researchers found that increasing polyunsaturated fat intake (omega-3, omega-6, or both) led to a slight but significant gain of 0.76 kg (1.7 pounds), on average.40
+Overall, researchers found that increasing polyunsaturated fat intake (omega-3, omega-6, or both) led to a slight but significant gain of 0.76 kg (1.7 pounds), on average over one-to-eight years.40

 The question of a causal link between vegetable oils and diabetes has yet to be carefully explored.
 A recent systematic review of clinical trials found that high intake of either omega-6 or omega-3 fatty acids failed to improve blood sugar control or reduce diabetes risk.41 Other than this, there’s very little research on the topic.